Cambridge IT Skills Diploma

 The diploma covers skills such as file and system management, and tasks like editing documents, managing data, sending emails, and creating slideshows.

 Exam methodology

-These Online based examinations consist of two levels from which the candidate can choose.
-Standard and Foundation assessments are computer-based and available on-demand throughout the year to provide a high-quality and flexible assessment service for individuals and centers.
+The examinations are online-based and consist of two levels from which the candidate can choose.
+Standard and Foundation assessments are computer-based and available on-demand throughout the year.

 Diploma modules

 The program's modules cover the following topics: